nsc9605/Move_Those_Buns/README.md

 │   └── Workout.js
 │
 ├── node_modules
 │
-├── package.json
-│
 ├── public
 │   └── assets
 │       ├── css
 │       │  └── style.css
+│       └── img
+│           └── cardio.png
+│           └── graphs.png
+│           └── main.png
+│           └── resistance.png
+│           └── rich.jpg
 │       └── js
 │           └── api.js
 │           └── exercise.js
 │           └── index.js
 │           └── stats.js
 │           └── workout.js
 │   └── exercise.html
 │   └── index.html
 │   └── stats.html
 │
-│
 ├── routes
 │   └── api-routes.js
 │   └── html-routes.js
 │
-│
 ├── seeders
 │   └── seed.js
 │
+├── package-lock.json
+├── package.json
+│
 ├── server.js
 ```

 ## Installation

+This application is deployed through Heroku for immediate use.

-The following dependencies are required to be installed for this application to run properly:
+However; if a user desires to work on this locally, they may clone this repository and the following dependencies are required to be installed for this application to run properly:

       npm i
       npm install express